neursh/pibow/README.md

 To archive this, a Raspberry Pi Pico W will be installed for each physical computer at the power pins, acting as a power button, but remotely activated via WiFi.

-The main server will use a Pi 3/4/5, or anything with an kernel and an operating system installed to handle requests and asking Picos to jumpstart the computer.

-This ensures flexibility for the main server, like install a proxy service to receive requests from outside the local network.

-The node follows a simple rule: "Nothing is trusted".
-The server must request a new one-time hash challenge, and include the answer on the next message.
-If the attempt succeeded, the node will send a success flag.

 ```
 I can't get embassy to work from the online crate, so I cloned the whole thing to my workspace.
 So before building, clone embassy and place it at the project's parent folder (same level as this readme)